Best Dato App Alternatives for Mac in 2026

 It also includes a menu bar presence for quick event glancing, so the core functionality Dato provided — seeing what's next without opening anything — isn't lost in the transition.

-What Aftertone adds that no menu bar utility can: the AI weekly reports that address the third signal described above — the desire to understand your week rather than just see it.
+What Aftertone adds that no menu bar utility can: the AI weekly and daily reports that address the third signal described above — the desire to understand your week rather than just see it.
 They surface patterns across your scheduling history that you can't easily notice in the moment: which time slots consistently produce real output, how your meeting-to-deep-work ratio has trended, whether your intended schedule and actual behaviour are drifting apart over time.
 BJ Fogg's behaviour design research and Phillippa Lally's habit formation work at UCL both identify the same mechanism: you can't improve what you can't see clearly.
 Dato gives you a clean view.
 Aftertone gives you analysis.

 Pros: